The Capacity of 3 User Linear Computation Broadcast: Results

-\begin{enumerate}[wide, labelindent=1em ,labelwidth=!, labelsep*=1em, leftmargin =0em, style = sameline , label=\it Remark \it\arabic{subsection}.\arabic*] \item Figure \ref{fig:venn2} conveys an intuitive understanding of the conditions \eqref{eq:constraintfirst}-\eqref{eq:constraintlast} in Theorem \ref{thm:LP}.
-The $\lambda_\bullet$ parameters represent the size (dimension) of signals in various sub-spaces to be broadcast by the achievable scheme.
+\begin{enumerate}[wide, labelindent=1em ,labelwidth=!, labelsep*=1em, leftmargin =0em, style = sameline , label=\it Remark \it\arabic{section}.\arabic{subsection}.\arabic*] \item For the sake of high level intuition, Figure \ref{fig:venn2} conveys a somewhat oversimplified (the caveat is noted in \ref{rem:caveat}) understanding of the conditions \eqref{eq:constraintfirst}-\eqref{eq:constraintlast} in Theorem \ref{thm:LP}.
+The $\lambda_\bullet$ parameters represent the size (dimension) of signals in various subspaces to be broadcast by the coding scheme.
 Depending upon the region they fall in, the subspaces have different communication efficiencies.
 For instance, note that $\lambda_{123}$ falls in $\bU_{123}$, and carries information that is simultaneously useful for all $3$ users.
 Thus, $\lambda_{123}$ transmitted dimensions satisfy a total of $3\lambda_{123}$ dimensions of demand ($\lambda_{123}$ per user).
 Borrowing the classical metaphor, we refer to the efficiency of such transmissions as $3$ birds, $1$ stone.
 Transmissions corresponding to $\lambda_{ij}$ fall in subspaces $\bU_{ij}$ and are simultaneously useful for Users $i$ and $j$, so the efficiency of such transmissions is similarly referred to as $2$ birds, $1$ stone.
 In other words, $\lambda_{ij}$ transmitted dimensions satisfy $2\lambda_{ij}$ dimensions of demand.
 Transmissions corresponding to $\lambda$ fall in the three subspaces highlighted in yellow in Figure \ref{fig:venn1} where we previously noted that any two subspaces are disjoint but contain the third.
-What this means is that the achievable scheme needs to send any $2$ of the $3$ subspaces marked with $\lambda$, and the third can be automatically inferred from them.
+What this means is that the coding scheme needs to send any $2$ of the $3$ subspaces marked with $\lambda$, and the third can be automatically inferred from them.
 Thus, a transmission of $2\lambda$ dimensions, satisfies a total of $3\lambda$ dimensions of demand ($\lambda$ per user), yielding an efficiency of $3$ birds, $2$ stones.